-Services that are covered for you What you must pay when you get these services Blood - including storage and administration.
-Coverage of \$0 copay for Medicare-covered blood services. whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. \$0 copay for Medicare-covered Other outpatient diagnostic tests - Non-radiological diagnostic procedures and tests diagnostic services (e.g., allergy test or EKG) (e.g., allergy test or EKG).
-Prior Authorization may be required.
-Other outpatient diagnostic tests (includes complex tests such \$0 copay for Medicare-covered diagnostic radiology services. as CT, MRI, MRA, SPECT) - Radiological diagnostic Prior Authorization may be services, not including flat film X-rays required.
-Diagnostic colonoscopy For Medicare-covered diagnostic colonoscopy, see "Outpatient Surgery" later in this chart for any applicable cost share amounts for ambulatory surgical center visits or in a hospital outpatient setting.
-If you receive multiple services from the same service category on the same day at the same facility, you will be responsible to pay the maximum copay amount for that service category at that location.
-However, if the benefit for one service is a copay (fixed dollar amount) and the benefit for another service is a coinsurance (percentage of the allowed cost), you may be asked to pay both the copay and the coinsurance.
+Servio ees that are covered for you What you must pay when you get these services • Laboratory tests \$50 copay for Medicare-covered genetic testing. \$0 copay for all other Medicare-covered lab services.
+Prior Authorization may be required. • Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
+All other components of blood are covered beginning with the first pint used. \$0 copay for Medicare-covered blood services. • Other outpatient diagnostic tests - Non-radiological diagnostic services (e.g., allergy test or EKG) \$0 copay for Medicare-covered diagnostic procedures and tests (e.g., allergy test or EKG).
+Prior Authorization may be required . • Other outpatient diagnostic tests (includes complex tests such as CT, MRI, MRA, SPECT) - Radiological diagnostic services, not including flat film X-rays \$0 copay for Medicare-covered diagnostic mammogram. \$275 copay for all other Medicare-covered diagnostic radiology services received in an outpatient setting. \$125 copay for all other Medicare-covered services received in all other locations.
+Prior Authorization may be required. • Diagnostic colonoscopy For Medicare-covered diagnostic colonoscopy, see "Outpatient Surgery" later in this chart for any applicable cost share amounts for ambulatory surgical center visits or in a hospital outpatient setting.
+If you receive multiple services from the same service category on the same day at the same facility, you will be responsible to pay the maximum copay